 - Stable Income – payslips or tax notices; students may substitute a part-time contract.

-- Japanese Contact Number & Language Declaration – issuers may call your workplace; confirm someone can answer in Japanese.
+- Japanese Contact Number and Language Declaration – issuers may call your workplace; confirm someone can answer in Japanese.

 2025’s Best Cards Reviewed